Understanding Vocal Range, Vocal Registers and Voice Type – A Glossary of Vocal Terms

 More detail about training the head voice can be found in Good Tone Production For Singing.

 The whistle register, (typically occurring between C6 and D7), is the highest register of the human voice, and refers to the register above the head register in female voices.
-Unlike the other registers within the voice, it does not begin at the same point, or absolute pitch, within every female voice.
+Unlike the other registers within the voice, it does not begin at the same absolute pitch within every female voice type, and there is typically no discernable passaggio marking the transition into this register, which is why it is often considered to be an extension of the head register, rather than a unique or separate register.

 This register has a specific physiological production that is different from that of the other registers, and is so called because the timbre of the notes that are produced from this register are similar to that of a whistle.
 The quality of sound that is produced is somewhat different from conventional head voice, being excessively bright and edgy.
 However, this female register is thought to be an extension of head voice, and, ideally, should differ little from head voice in timbre in the well trained voice.